valtech/aem-easy-content-upgrade/Readme.md

 * forChildResourcesOf(String path): use all direct childs of the given path (but no grandchilds)
 * forDescendantResourcesOf(String path): use the whole subtree under this path excluding the parent root node
 * forResourcesInSubtree(String path): use the whole subtree under this path including the parent root node
+* forResourcesBySql2Query(String query): executes the query and applies actions on found resources

 You can call these methods multiple times and combine them.
 They will be merged together.